ibm-cloud-docs/resiliency/example-icd-dr-design.md

 # Basic DR design for {{site.data.keyword.cloud_notm}} Databases
 {: #basic-icd-dr-design}

-Here are two basic design options that can be used for cross-region, {{site.data.keyword.cloud_notm}} Database disaster recovery solutions.
+Here are two disaster recovery design options that can be used for cross-region, {{site.data.keyword.cloud_notm}} Database disaster recovery solutions.
 You can use these options as a starting point for protecting your {{site.data.keyword.cloud_notm}} Databases against a disaster.
 Modify and test the options to meet your specific disaster recovery goals.

-## Option One
+## Option One - Recovery from Backup
 {:icd-dr-option-one}
 This option can be used for all {{site.data.keyword.cloud_notm}} databases.